C.D. Pan de Azúcar: History

 Pan de Azúcar participated a number of times in ANAPROF, achieving 2 fourth-place finishes in 1993 and 1994 and a third place in 1995 before relegating to Primera A (now Liga Nacional de Ascenso) in 1999.
 Pan de Azúcar had to wait until 2003 to promote to ANAPROF, becoming the first team in Panamanian football history to promote after previously being relegated.
-However the team were relegated once again in 2004.
+However, the team was relegated once again in 2004.

 In 2012–13, the team was relegated to amateur level known as Copa Rommel Fernandez.

-In March 2014, it was reported long-time club president Adalberto Agámez died.
+In March 2014, it was reported that long-time club president Adalberto Agámez had died.
 He had led the club during their most successful period in the 1990s, finishing twice in 4th place of the ANAPROF competition.
-The club however responded on Twitter that the reports were false and that Agámez was still alive.
-Former player Juan Serrano however was killed in March 2014.
+The club responded on Twitter that the reports were false and that Agámez was still alive.
+Former player Juan Serrano was killed in March 2014.